CPI, Blanket, and Self-Insurance: Which Is Better for Your Financial Institution?

 - Analyze your losses, their sources, and how they impact your bottom line.

-For an in-depth look at all six concepts, read our white paper, “Blanket & Self-Insurance vs. CPI: A No-Nonsense Guide to Choosing the Right Program for Your Financial Institution’s Portfolio.”
+For an in-depth look at all five concepts, read our white paper, “Blanket & Self-Insurance vs. CPI: A No-Nonsense Guide to Choosing the Right Program for Your Financial Institution’s Portfolio.”

 Advantages of CPI

 In addition to protecting loan collateral, there are several advantages to CPI:

 - Only uninsured borrowers pay premiums; as a result, CPI is more equitable to the lender and to those borrowers who do comply with agreed-upon insurance requirements.